 - You may receive less than a two-week notice to report to Basic Agent Training Class and must successfully complete approximately 16 – 20 weeks of employment as a Basic Agent Trainee, while housed at the DEA Academy in Quantico, VA.

-APPOINTING AUTHORITY: Initial appointment to the position will be via Excepted Service Appointment using Schedule A (Section 213.3110) or Schedule B (Section 213.3210) appointing authorities.
+APPOINTING AUTHORITY: Initial appointment to the position will be via Excepted Service Appointment using Schedule A (5 C.F.R.
+Section 213.3110) or Schedule B (5 C.F.R.
+Section 213.3210) appointing authorities.
 Applicants who qualify under the OPM qualifications standards for the 1811 series will be appointed under Schedule B. Applicants who qualify based on unique skills/experience will be appointed under Schedule A. Employees appointed under Schedule A may be converted to Schedule B appointments following satisfactory performance during their trial period.
 Employees appointed under Schedule B appointments may be converted to Career Status appointments in not less than three years and not more than four years.

 EMPLOYMENT DRUG POLICY: DEA is firmly committed to a drug-free society and workplace.
 Applicants for employment with the DEA, to include paid and unpaid employees; and contractors, who are currently using illegal drugs, or abusing legal drugs or substances at the time of the application process, will not be selected for employment.
 DEA is able to accomplish the challenging and vital mission of enforcing the nation’s drug laws, by hiring only highly qualified candidates who exemplify DEA’s Core Values.